 - Lemon oil is also antiseptic and makes a great addition to cleaning solutions.
 A recent study found that cinnamon, eucalyptus, and rosemary oil blends are effective against flu viruses.

 Athlete’s foot is a fungal infection that commonly starts between the toes.
 Are you experiencing itching, stinging, or burning around your toes or on the bottom of your foot?
 Do you have cracking and peeling skin?
 If so, here’s a simple and natural DIY treatment.

-Mix a carrier oil, such as coconut oil, with 25 to 50 percent tea tree essential oil.
+Directions: Mix a carrier oil, such as coconut oil, with 25% to 50% tea tree essential oil.
 Apply the mixture to the affected area twice daily.

 This is a wonderful, simple cleanser for the face.
 Customize the essential oil based on the desired effect and your skin complexion.
 The jojoba oil won’t clog your pores and your face will feel soft afterward.

 - 1/4 cup Castile liquid soap (unscented if adding essential oil and avoid synthetic fragrances)